ckeerti/Plan.io/TataSky/plan.md

 **About:**

 Tata Sky, a joint venture between Tata Sons and Disney, is India’s leading content distribution platform.
 It was the first in the country to launch 4K-enabled set-top boxes that allow users to access content from their mobile devices.
-The company currently has more than 22 million connections across India
+The company currently has more than 22 million connections across India.

 CEO: Harit Nagpal (Aug 2010– Present)<br/>
 Headquarters: Santacruz, Mumbai<br/>